How to avoid finding yourself in an unpleasant situation in Bali?

 5. Do Not Be Rude to Locals

 It's important to accept that some locals might try to make money off tourists.
 If Balinese individuals resort to various tactics to extract payment from you, the key in any dispute is to maintain composure.
 Avoid raising your voice or displaying aggression, as such behavior is not welcomed here.
 By default, a Balinese person will be considered right because they are at home while you are a guest.
+If you feel pressured by local residents offering their services, a good strategy would be to pre-book a tour.
+On our website, we offer over 100 tours and various activities in Bali and neighboring islands at market prices.
+We provide transparent conditions: you can see upfront what's included in the tour cost and what requires additional payment.

 6. Watch Out for Wild Animals